FormidableLabs/victory-docs/src/pages/guides/brush-and-zoom.md

 ```

 In the next example, `VictoryZoomContainer` and `VictoryBrushContainer` are used to create a zoomable chart with a mini-map brush control.
-Here, the `onDomainChange` prop on `VictoryZoomContainer` alters the `selectedDomain` prop on `VictoryBrushContainer` tying highlighted brush region of the mini-map to the zoom level of the chart.
+Here, the `onZoomDomainChange` prop on `VictoryZoomContainer` alters the `brushDomain` prop on `VictoryBrushContainer` tying highlighted brush region of the mini-map to the zoom level of the chart.
-The `onDomainChange` prop on `VictoryBrushContainer` alters the `zoomDomain` prop on `VictoryZoomContainer` so that the zoomed level of the chart matches the highlighted region of the mini-map.
+The `onBrushDomainChange` prop on `VictoryBrushContainer` alters the `zoomDomain` prop on `VictoryZoomContainer` so that the zoomed level of the chart matches the highlighted region of the mini-map.

 ```playground_norender